 It’s amazing to think that a sleeping bag can weigh only 1 pound and keep you warm through the night.
 To pull this off, manufacturers utilize light and lofty down insulation, thin shell and lining fabrics, and a pared down, narrow shape.
-For 2016, there is an extensive array of backpacking sleeping bags available, and we've organized them by weight in three charts: unisex mummy sleeping bags, women's-specific models, and hoodless sleeping bags and quilts for the UL crowd.
+For 2017, there is an extensive array of backpacking sleeping bags available, and we've organized them by weight in 3 charts: unisex mummy sleeping bags, women's-specific bags, and hoodless sleeping bags and quilts for the UL crowd.
 To keep each list a manageable length, we trimmed a handful of redundant or obscure bags and set the following parameters: 2.5-pound max weight and 35-degree max temperature rating.
+For our top picks, see our review of the best backpacking sleeping bags.

 |Nunatak Alpinist 20||1 lb.
 6 oz.||$420||20°F||900-fill down||Unavailable||Unavail.|